How To Use Mica Powders In Epoxy Resin

 UV Exposure:

-Substrate and Mounting:
+Substrate and Mounting

 The type of surface or substrate on which you mount your resin art can also affect its durability.
 Choose substrates and adhesives that are weather-resistant, as well as resistant to expansion and contraction due to temperature changes.
-Properly mounting your artwork can help prevent cracking or detachment.

-Periodic Maintenance:
+Periodic Maintenance

 Regularly inspect and clean your outdoor resin art to remove dust, dirt, and debris.
 Occasional touch-ups may be necessary to maintain its appearance, particularly if it’s exposed to harsh weather conditions.

 To minimize the presence of air bubbles, start by pouring the resin into the cups slowly, Then stir the mica powder into the resin gently, using a spatula or stirring stick.
-Avoid vigorous or fast stirring, which can introduce air into the mixture.

-Additionally, it’s helpful to let the resin-mica mixture sit for a minute or two after stirring to allow any tiny bubbles to rise to the surface.
+It’s helpful to let the resin-mica mixture sit for a minute or two after stirring to allow any tiny bubbles to rise to the surface.

 If you’re using a heat gun or a torch to remove bubbles from the resin, do so carefully and from a distance to avoid overheating the mica powder, which can lead to discoloration.